locationlabs/ansible-role_cumulus/README.md

 ## Port Policies

 It may be desirable to set a default switch-wide port configuration, such as MTU.
 This is simply yaml to json.
 Note, setting this example policy will apply the MTU 9216 to _all_ ports on the switch that do not have an MTU explicitly set on the interface config.
+NOTE: This role by default sets an MTU of 1500 on the `eth0` interface to protect against eth0 becoming inoperable if a global MTU above 1500 is set on hardware where `eth0` is not capable of going above 1500, ie Dell S3048 or Dell Z9100.
+If one defines this interface elsewhere via `config.interfaces` one may override the MTU to the desired size or remove it altogether.
 Example:

 ```yaml